 Do all peoples view neighboring or distant populations as radically different "Others," or can humans create mutual images based on a notion of shared humanity?
 Course compares and analyzes the range of images of ethnic, "racial," gender, class, and bodily differences that have been enacted historically and cross-culturally in both Western and non-Western populations.
 Prerequisite: A previous course in history and/or one of the social sciences suggested.

 Examines the intersections of culture and language.
-Topics include the definition of language; the cultural shaping of narrative; how different linguistic systems guide speakers to think differently about the world; and how ideologies about language relate to beliefs about the nation, modernity, race, and gender.
-Credit is not given for both ANTH 270 and ANTH 271.
+Topics include the definition of language; the cultural shaping of discourse and narrative; how different linguistic systems guide speakers to think differently about the world; and how ideologies about language relate to beliefs about the nation, modernity, race, and gender.
+Prerequisite: Gen Ed.
+Composition 1.

 Examines urban development from its origins to the present day.
 Among the concepts covered are urbanism, urbanization, ceremonial centers and ceremonial cities, the city as a system, the spatial and economic organization of cities, and the built environment (sacred landscapes, vernacular architecture, places of power).
 Small field project is conducted in Champaign-Urbana.